socotecio/django-socio-grpc/docs/settings.rst

 This setting defines a list of middleware classes specifically tailored for the gRPC framework.
 Middleware in gRPC can be seen as a series of processing units that handle both incoming requests and outgoing responses.
 They can be used for various tasks like logging, authentication, data enrichment, and more.

 Middlewares are processed in the order they are defined.
 Each middleware should adhere to the gRPC middleware structure, having methods to process requests and responses.
-More details about :ref:`middlewares<middleware>`.
+More details about :ref:`middlewares<middlewares>`.

-The difference with a gRPC Interceptor is that the middlewares occur at the Django level, meaning the request has already been wrapped into a Django-like request.
+The difference with a :ref:`gRPC Interceptor<settings-server-interceptors>` is that the middlewares occur at the Django level, meaning the request has already been wrapped into a Django-like request.
 Interceptors handle pure gRPC calls.

 For instance, you could have a generic logging middleware that logs every gRPC request and a middleware to handle connection issues: